China lodges complaint as U.S. Senate panel advances Taiwan bill | Law-Order

 - China

-The Chinese foreign ministry said on Thursday that China had lodged "solemn representations" with the United States, after a U.S. Senate panel advanced legislation that would enhance U.S. military support for Taiwan.
+China said on Thursday that it had lodged "solemn representations" with the United States, after a U.S. Senate panel advanced legislation that would enhance U.S. military support for Taiwan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)